 One group of soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip, one of the main topics was were they going to live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night.
-The next day they were moved to tents that had stoves.
+During the trip, one of the main topics was whether or not they were going to live in tents or barracks.

 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28.
 They marched down Madison to Fifth Avenue in Maywood Street and then north to the Chicago & Northwestern train station.
 In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
 After the company’s equipment and two tanks were loaded onto the train, it entered Chicago, where the soldiers rode busses to the Illinois Central station and boarded a train that took them to Ft.
-Knox.
+Knox arriving at about 8:00 AM the next morning.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
-The soldiers lived in six-man tents which had stoves for heat since their barracks were not finished.
-The battalion had a total of eight tanks which they were ordered not to abuse.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.